-1. Display Brightness and Keyboard Backlight
+1. Display Brightness and Keyboard Backlight is draining your battery

 2. Laptop Power Settings